Three proposals for change

 Here is the link to this item: A26 - The office of Lay Minister.pdf

-This article was last updated in January 2017 with minor alterations throughout the text.
+This article was last updated in January 2019 with minor alterations throughout the text and to the fomatting.